-The Greatest Raid of All - Operation Chariot - St. Nazaire 27th March 1942
+The Greatest Raid of All - Operation Chariot - St. Nazaire lock gates and HMS Campbeltown on 27th March 1942

 Britain had been fighting a vicious European war effectively alone since 1st September 1939 and lost a significant number of troops, equipment and aircraft defending France, who surrendered prematurely to Germany on 22nd June 1940 together with some other weaker low countries.
 The powerful Royal Navy and outnumbered but courageous RAF deterred Germany from attempting an invasion following the evacuation of British troops from Dunkirk and this allowed time to re-build and re-equip the Army, in particular.

 Operation Chariot came about due to two significant events during 1941 and 1942 where the might of the British Royal Navy was challenged by the Kriegsmarine.
 The first was the pursuit of the German battleship KMS Bismarck and the “Admiral Hipper Class” heavy cruiser KMS Prinz Eugen by part of the British Home Fleet, which included the 1920 built venerable, but powerful battle cruiser HMS Hood and the new battleship HMS Prince of Wales.